Ivenyang/cocos-docs/manual/framework/native/template_containers/vector/en.md

 - Prefer stack-based scope `Vector<T>` over heap-based scope `Vector<T>`
 - When pass `Vector<T>` as a argument, declare it as a const reference like `const Vector<T>&`
 - When return a `Vector<T>` from a function, simple return the value object.
 The compiler will optimize this situation by using the move semantics.
-- Don't try to hold any data type objects except for `CCObject` descendant object pointers.
+- Don't try to hold any data type objects except for `Object` descendant object pointers.